All Episodes

 Yeah, you want to see real heroes.

-Uh David Bailey and Crystal Greiner and that kind of police detail.
+David Bailey and Crystal Greiner and that capital police detail.

-And I I've I've always praised law enforcement before this shooting shown, and I have tremendous respect for the men and women who who protect uh n us not only abroad our men and women in uniform, but our law enforcement at home.
+And I've always praised law enforcement before this shooting, Sean, and I have tremendous respect for the men and women who protect us not only abroad, our men and women in uniform, but our law enforcement at home.

-And uh and I was I was saved by the heroism of uh David Bailey and Crystal Greiner and and the other police officers there, as well as just look divine intervention from God and real uh real heroism from some of my colleagues like Brad Wenstrup and others who uh who came to make sure that uh that they could make sure I got to the hospital in one piece so that the doctors could put me back together.
+And I was saved by the heroism of David Bailey and Crystal Greiner and the other police officers there, as well as just divine intervention from God and real heroism from some of my colleagues like Brad Wenstrup and others who came to make sure that they could make sure I got to the hospital in one piece so that the doctors could put me back together.

 There's absolutely no place for it.

-The Reddick where you have including uh some elected officials encouraging people to go and harass uh members of the administration, uh the president's family, uh it it's inexcusable.
+It's unacceptable, the rhetoric where you have, including some elected officials, encouraging people to go and harass members of the administration, the president's family.

-Members of Congress, they're you know, obviously what happened to me, but but it continues.
+Members of Congress, obviously what happened to me, but it continues.

-And uh, you know, everybody's got a role to play in rising into a new higher level of discourse.
+And everybody's got a role to play in rising to a new higher level of discourse.

 We've got to stop the personal attacks.

-They, you know, it's almost like just because a lot of them don't like Donald Trump, uh they're a lot of them or like ninety-eight percent of them.
+It's almost like just because a lot of them don't like Donald Trump, they don't win.

-Oh, and it's it's a shame because look, uh the press has an important role to play, uh but just because they don't like the president doesn't mean they can just uh encourage uh this kind of behavior uh because it's this president.
+But just because they don't like the president doesn't mean they can just encourage this kind of behavior because it's this president.

 They wouldn't do it if it was Barack Obama.